Here’s your chance to spend an NFL owner’s money

 Kraft and his family have vowed to match the first $1 million given via this program, which will benefit the flood victims in South Texas.
 So peel off a few of your own bucks now, which will prompt Kraft to do the same.

-Kraft is one of at least NFL owners who have promised significant contributions, joining Texans owner Bob McNair ($1 million) and Titans owner Amy Adams Strunk ($1 million).
+Kraft is one of at least NFL owners who have promised significant contributions, joining Texans owner Bob McNair ($1 million), Titans owner Amy Adams Strunk ($1 million), and Jets owner Christopher Johnson ($1 million).
 Here’s hoping that all of them will follow suit.